-Behavioral Sleep Disorders (Pediatric) Make an Appointment Find a Doctor Ask a Question Reviewed by Lisa J. Meltzer, PhD (June 30, 2016) Sleep problems are common in children and can impact all aspects of a child's functioning.
-Some problems are a result of the interactions between behavior, environment, and psychosocial issues.
-Common behavioral sleep problems include: Bedtime fears Bedtime resistance/refusal Difficulty falling asleep (e.g. taking a long time to fall asleep or can't fall asleep alone) Difficulty waking in the morning Insufficient sleep Night wakings (frequent and/or prolonged) Poor sleep habits Sleep-related head banging, body rocking, or body rolling Sleep schedule issues Sleep terrors Sleep walking Undesired co-sleeping or bed-sharing There are also primary sleep disorders (e.g., obstructive sleep apnea) that can lead to daytime behavioral problems.
+Behavioral Sleep Disorders (Pediatric) Make an Appointment Find a Doctor Ask a Question Reviewed by Lisa J. Meltzer, PhD (March 01, 2021) Sleep problems are common in children and can affect all aspects of a child's functioning.
+Some problems are a result of the interactions between behavior, environment and psychosocial issues Common behavioral sleep problems in children include: Bedtime fears Bedtime resistance/refusal Difficulty falling asleep (e.g., taking a long time to fall asleep or can't fall asleep alone) Difficulty waking in the morning Insufficient sleep Night wakings (frequent and/or prolonged) Poor sleep habits Sleep-related head banging, body rocking, or body rolling Sleep schedule issues Sleep terrors Sleep walking Undesired co-sleeping or bed-sharing There are also primary sleep disorders in children (e.g., obstructive sleep apnea) that can lead to daytime behavioral problems.
 Sleep problems and/or sleep disorders may result in daytime sleepiness, behavior problems (e.g., hyperactivity, inattention) or irritability.
-It is important for children to not only have good quality sleep, but to get enough sleep every night.
+It is important for children to not only have good quality sleep, but also to get enough sleep every night.
 Healthy sleep habits can help children with both sleep quantity and sleep quality.
 Recommended Sleep For Children A child’s sleeping habits and number of hours needed for sleep each night can vary depending on where the child is at in the stages of development.
 Some general pediatric sleep guidelines for amount of sleep needed for children by age range include the following: 0 to 3 months of age need 14 to 17 hours 4 to 12 months of age need 12 to 16 hours 1 to 2 years of age need 11 to 14 hours 3 to 5 years of age need 10 to 13 hours 6 to 12 years of age need 9 to 12 hours 13 to 18 years of age need 8 to 10 hours 18 to 25 years of age need 7 to 9 hours Source: American Academy of Sleep Medicine Effects of Sleep on Development Sleep impacts every aspect of child development, including learning, processing and remembering information.
 Lack of sleep can also prevent a child from paying attention in school or focusing on learning.
 Further, a child’s mood and behavior are affected by a lack of sleep.
 Other aspects of development impacted by insufficient sleep include growth (i.e., growth hormone is released during sleep for young children), obesity (insufficient sleep causes weight gain) and health.
 In particular, a child’s immune system can weaken without enough sleep.
 A weakened immunes system can affect a child’s ability to fight off a cold and stay healthy.
 Effects of Sleep on Parents Often times when a child is not getting enough sleep, the parents are not either.
 When a child cannot fall asleep or wakes up early, one or both parents are often awake with the child.
 Lack of sleep for parents can affect their own daytime functioning, including parent mood, performance at work, ability to manage the child’s behavior and ability to drive.
 Tension can occur within the family if parents do not agree on a sleeping schedule, or disagree on how to manage a sleeping problem.
 Family conflict can also have an effect on a child’s sleeping habits.
 How Do You Know if Your Child is Getting Enough Sleep?
 There are some simple ways to tell if your child is not getting enough sleep at night: Your child is extremely difficult to wake in the morning.
 Children who get enough quality sleep should wake easily in the morning, and should be out of bed within 15 minutes.
 If your child is sleeping two or more hours on weekends/vacations than on school nights, he/she is trying to catch up on lost sleep during the week.
 If you child falls asleep in school or other inappropriate times he/she is not getting enough sleep or quality sleep.
 There are noticeable changes to your child’s behavior or mood following nights of increased sleep.
-Source: American Academy of Sleep Medicine Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
+Source: American Academy of Sleep Medicine Programs & Services Thousands of patients come to us from around the world to team with our expert physicians and researchers and seek treatment for respiratory, cardiac, immune and related conditions.
+Search our treatment programs.
+Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.